Homeless maid takes to Facebook to get a house in Mumbai

-Veena Shirke has been regularly updating her status on the social networking site to draw attention to her plight as she camps outside an SRA building in Khar (W), demanding her share in dead husband’s property
+Veena Shirke has taken to the social networking site to draw attention to her plight as she camps outside an SRA building in Khar (W), demanding her share in dead husband’s property

 Facebook isn’t just a platform for selfies, memes, and ‘friends’ you haven’t met in years.
 Take Veena Naresh Shirke, a housemaid who has become an unlikely member of the social media network.
 The 38-year-old has taken to the website and created her own profile in order to drum up some support in her attempts to wrest property from relatives who she claims took it from her.